reactive/data-client/docs/core/api/ExternalCacheProvider.md

 (state: S) => State<unknown>
 ```

-This function is used to retrieve the `rest-hooks` specific part of the store's state tree.
+This function is used to retrieve the `Reactive Data Client` specific part of the store's state tree.